MauroDataMapper/docs/docs/installing/docker-install.md

 #### Database

-The system is designed to use the postgres service provided in the docker-compose file, therefore there should be no need to alter any of these settings.
-Only make alterations if running postgres as a separate service outside of docker-compose.
+The system is designed to use the Postgres service provided in the docker-compose file, therefore there should be no need to alter any of these settings.
+Only make alterations if running Postgres as a separate service outside of Docker Compose.

 #### Email